votingworks/vxsuite/libs/grout/README.md

 // Create the client using MyApi as a type parameter. const apiClient = grout.createClient<MyApi>({ baseUrl });

-// Now we can call the API methods we defined as normal functions. await apiClient.getAllPeople(); // => [{ name: 'Alice', age: 99 }, ...]
+// Now we can call the API methods we defined as normal functions.
+Note that all
+// the methods are async now, since there's a network request involved. await apiClient.getAllPeople(); // => [{ name: 'Alice', age: 99 }, ...]
 await apiClient.getPersonByName({ name: 'Bob' }); // => { name: 'Bob', age: 42 }
 await apiClient.updatePersonAge({ name: 'Bob', age: 43 }); // => ok()